atomisthq/docs/docs/user-guide/rug/generators.md

 ### Convert your template project into a Rug generator project

-If you have an existing template project, you can convert it by using [Rug editors][rugeditors].
+If you have an existing template project, you can convert it to a Rug generator using a few editors in [Rug editors][rugeditors].

 First, turn your project into a Rug project: